kysely-org/kysely/README.md

 you're writing.
 The result type only has the selected columns with correct types and aliases.
 As an added bonus you get autocompletion for all that stuff.

-As shown in the gif above, through the pure magic of modern typescript, Kysely is even able to parse the alias given to `pet.name` and add the `pet_name` column to the result row type.
+As shown in the gif above, through the pure magic of modern TypeScript, Kysely is even able to parse the alias given to `pet.name` and add the `pet_name` column to the result row type.
 Kysely is able to infer column names, aliases and types from selected subqueries, joined subqueries, `with` statements and pretty much anything you can think of.